AutoScout24/api/source/includes/_financingOffers.md

 	}'
 ```

-Update the information of the given financing offer. (*This is only avaialble to the dealers in Germany. *).
+Update the information of the given financing offer. (*This is only available to the dealers in Germany, Italy, Netherlands and Belgium. *).

 **Semantic Rules**

-- Financing offers are only accepted for vehicles inserted by German dealers.
-Financing offers added by non-German dealers are rejected.
+- Financing offers are only accepted for vehicles inserted by German, Italian, Dutch and Belgian dealers.
+Financing offers added by dealers from any other country are rejected.

 - Only one financing offer can be added for each vehicle.